apigee/apigee-smartdocs-maven-plugin/README.md

 About the Plugin
 ----------------

-apigee-smatdocs-maven-plugin is a utility for creating API models and pushing an OpenAPI spec document into the API Catalog module for a Drupal 8-based developer portal, where it can then be rendered into documentation using SmartDocs or another renderer.
+apigee-smartdocs-maven-plugin is a utility for creating API models and pushing an OpenAPI spec document into the API Catalog module for a Drupal 8-based developer portal, where it can then be rendered into documentation using SmartDocs or another renderer.

 The code is distributed under the Apache License 2.0.